For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Usage

 You run a log to send data to the cloud, or a discover to only display information.
 There must be a config file when running log or a discover.
 The config file defines which variables need to be collected, what names they appear on the the Ardexa cloud, units and scaling, what table(s) they variables will be sent to, and the source name(s).
 Example config file as follows.
 Always verify data accuracy by running a discover first, before committing the plugin to collect data.
 Also note carefully: The configuration file specifies the use of the mbpoll command.
 However, this new version of Modbus Ardexa is based on the Rust language and does not use mbpoll.
-It remains for compatability purposes.
+It remains for compatibility purposes.

 #